emil07v9/hire-me/README.md

 1. Components
    I have divided the application into reusable components like ChildCard and ChildrenList.
 2. Types
-   All typescript interfaces are placed in a 'types' folder for a more clear overview
+   All typescript interfaces are placed in a 'types' folder for a more clear overview.
 3. API Calls
    I use Axios to make HTTP requests to the API's.
 The API token is stored in the .env file for security reasons.
 Note: In this project, I am still sharing the API access token in the setup instructions.
 While this works for the purpose of this task, in a real-world, professional setting, it is of course important to avoid exposing sensitive information like API tokens in any public repository or README file.
 4. Pagination
    To enhance the performance and the general user experience I have decided to choose a pagination.
-This makes it simple and useable.
+This makes the application more simple and useable.
 5. Check-in/out
    The app uses the API to check children in and out, handling the API calls when the buttons are clicked.
    The status is tracked locally to disable/enable buttons accordingly.